In order to get the best use out of the Panel user guide, it is important to have a grasp of some core concepts, ideas, and terminology.

 At the lowest level, you can build interactive applications using

 Panel components and connect them using explicit callbacks.
 Registering callbacks on components to modify other components provides full flexibility in building interactive features, but once you have defined numerous callbacks it can be very difficult to track how they all interact.
 This approach affords the most amount of flexibility but can easily grow in complexity, and is not recommended as a starting point for most users.
 That said, it is the interface that all the other APIs are built on, so it is powerful and is a good approach for building entirely new ways of working with Panel, or when you need some specific behavior not covered by the other APIs.
-See the Widgets user guide and Links user guide for more detail.
+See the callback and linking how-to guide for more detail.

 Display and rendering#

 Throughout this user guide we will cover a number of ways to display Panel objects, including display in a Jupyter notebook, in a standalone server, by saving and embedding, and more.

 All of Panel’s documentation is built from Jupyter notebooks that you can explore at your own pace.
 Panel does not require Jupyter in any way, but it has extensive Jupyter support: